 Although the CCP provides information in terms of balances, the Post-Trading Interface (PTI) will provide settlement information with details of each trade.
-The PTI will contain information on the settlement instructions, the trades involved, and the failed purchases and sales notified by Participants to the PTI.
+The PTI will contain information on the settlement instructions, the trades involved, and the failed trades notified by Participants to the PTI.